 2. Best Hikes in Ohiopyle State Park

-Ohiopyle is known to have fantastic hiking trails, and outdoor enthusiasts will find trails that are easy to moderate and even some for those who want a rigorous adventure.
+Ohiopyle is known to have fantastic hiking trails, and outdoor enthusiasts will find trails that range from easy to moderate and even some for those who want a rigorous adventure.

 Easy: Youghiogheny River Trail to Jonathan Run Falls is a 3.7-mile out and back trail rated good for all skill levels.